Blippy: History

 Blippy was founded by Ashvin Kumar, Chris Estreich, and Philip J. Kaplan.
-Blippy launched on $1.6 million of financing from a number of prominent venture capital firms, including Charles River Ventures and Sequoia Capital, and angel investors Evan Williams, Jason Calacanis and James Hong.
+Blippy launched on $1.6 million of financing from several prominent venture capital firms, including Charles River Ventures and Sequoia Capital, and angel investors Evan Williams, Jason Calacanis and James Hong.

 On April 23, 2010, social media guide Mashable revealed that Blippy had allowed Google to index detailed transaction information, thus resulting in four users' full credit card numbers being exposed to the public.
 A blog post from the official Blippy blog claimed the incident was "a lot less bad than it looks" and apologized for their mistake of putting credit card information in a hidden div tag during the beta test period of the website.
 This extended information was indexed by Google and was viewable in Google cache.

 A May 2011 TechCrunch article discussed the decline of the service as it struggled to find relevance among consumers.
 According to then-CEO Ashvin Kumar, the service was unable to significantly increase user engagement, indicating that Blippy, at the time, had only 100,000 registered users and, of those, only 30% had shared a purchase.
 Kumar indicated that the Blippy staff was considering moving in a different direction in the social commerce category away from the current Blippy product.
 The service was shut down shortly thereafter.